mirzaakhena/gogen/README.md

 ## 2. Create your basic usecase structure

-Let say you have a usecase named CreateOrder (It is better to have PascalCase for usecase name).
-This usecase is for (of course) to create an order.
+So you want to create your first usecase.
+The usecase name is `CreateOrder`.
+We always create our usecase name with `PascalCase`.
 Let's use our gogen code generator to create it for us.
 ```
 gogen usecase CreateOrder
 ```

-When you run this command, you will have those files generated for you
+After you run this command, you will have those files generated for you

 ```
 usecase/createorder/port/inport.go